msu-econ-data-analytics/joke-board/README.md

 Why did the PowerPoint presentation cross the road?
 To get to the other slide.

 Infinite mathematicians walk into a bar, and (respectively) ask for 1, 2, ... drinks.
 The bartender says "OK, here's -1/12 of a drink to share".

+Why did the computer go to the doctor?
+Because it caught a virus.